Illustrations by istock

-Acquisition officials running lean on help will speed up the acquisition process, issuing necessary requests for proposals to companies and executing contract awards quicker.
+Acquisition officials are speeding up the acquisition process, issuing necessary requests for proposals to companies and executing contract awards quicker.
 Marketing must be focused and fine-tuned.

 The sooner the government can receive the feedback from the draft RFP, the more likely it is that the service acquisition teams can adapt the programs to industry and economic realities.

-This article will address strategic planning tips for the small enterprise in planning for the future, given the above realities.
+Consider these strategic planning tips for the small enterprise in planning for the future.

 1. Operation and Maintenance (O&M) Funds Are a Solid Bet for Service Contractors